aistabci/abci-docs/en/docs/system-updates.md

 | The maximum number of tasks within an array job                 | 75000          | 1000            |
 | The maximum number of any user's running jobs at the same time  | 200            | 0(unlimited)    |

+### About known issues

+The status of following known issues were changed to close.

+* A comupte node can execute only up to 2 jobs each resource type "rt_G.small" and "rt_C.small" (normally up to 4 jobs ).

 ## 2019-08-01

 | Add / Update / Delete | Software | Version | Previous version |